So how do you get people to click?

 Pages are sometimes better than posts on a blog for selling ebooks.

-Posts get lost in a long chronological list on a blog, but a page can sit up in the menu bar so it is clearly visible on every page and post on your blog.
+Posts get lost in a long chronological list on a blog, but a page can sit up in the menu bar.
+It is then clearly visible on every page and post on your blog.

-Try writing a few pages that are specific to your books, add them to your menu, and of course, add text and image links within your text.
+Try writing a few pages that are specific to your books and include a call to action.
+You can add text and image links within your text.
+Then add your pages to your top menu.

 Finding places in your text to add logical links is easy.
 However, don’t add a link to every line.
 Space them out a little to use them effectively.